Verizon is dusting off the mantle and is making room for more trophies

-More J.D.
-Power hardware for Verizon, tops in network quality in 5 of 6 regions
+Verizon's network was considered tops in network quality in 5 of 6 regions

 While Verizon failed to finish first for network quality in the Northcentral region (Illinois, Indiana, Ohio, Michigan and Wisconsin), the carrier still managed to score above the industry average and the three other national carriers that were also part of the study.
 Verizon says it has spent $70 billion on its network

 source: Verizon via Phandroid